-So, you’ve ditched the potatoes on your low carb diet but now you’re craving hash browns with that egg fried in coconut oil.
+So, you’ve ditched the white potatoes on your low carb diet but now you’re craving hash browns with that egg friend in coconut oil.
 Is there anything you can substitute to satisfy that carby crave?

 What if I told you yes, there was indeed something you could sub for potatoes, and it was really good for you?
 Would you be surprised if I told you it was spaghetti squash hash browns?